autoreduction/queue-processor/Documentation/Technical Documentation.md

 * **VariableUtils** - Contains utilities relating to individual variables.
 E.g. `wrap_in_type_syntax` takes in a value and adds the appropriate syntax around it to match the type provided.
 For example, a `1,2,3` with type of `list_number` would return `[1,2,3]` as a string to be used in the preview script.
 * **InstrumentVariablesUtils** - Provides utilities for setting and fetching InstrumentVariables and scripts.
 Of particular note is the `get_variables_for_run` function that is [mentioned below](#selecting-run-variables) and `get_current_and_upcoming_variables` that is also [mentioned below](#upcoming-instrumentvariables).
-* **ReductionVariablesUtils** - Contains `get_script_and_arguments` which takes in a list of run numbers and returns back a script as a string and a dictionary of variables to be passed in.
 * **MessagingUtils** - Contains `send_pending`, which takes in a ReductionRun and sends it to the messaging queue for processing (with an optional delay), and `send_cancel`, which sends the run to the queue processor to be cancelled if it is rerun.

 #### views.py